What is the RSI indicator and how can it be used to build consistently profitable trading strategies?

 The raw Relative Strength number simply shows you how current price compares to historical prices over the last n periods.

 It can be a little tough to understand what that number is actually telling you.
-So Wilder's formula turns the number into an index that stays between zero and 100.

 Therefore, the RSI is an oscillator because it goes back and forth on a fixed scale between 0 and 100.
-Having a set scale allows RSI to be easily used across any trading instrument.

 It's also a momentum indicator because its goal is to show traders when momentum could be slowing down.